Bannu Cantonment attack: Perpetrators

 The attack was carried out by the Hafiz Gul Bahadur group, which is based in Afghanistan.
 This group has previously used Afghan territory to plan and execute terrorist activities inside Pakistan.

 Aftermath

 Pakistan has repeatedly expressed its concerns to the Interim Afghan Government, urging them to prevent the misuse of Afghan territory by terrorists and to take effective action against such elements.
 The Pakistan Armed Forces have reaffirmed their commitment to protect the country from the threat of terrorism and are prepared to take all necessary steps to counter these threats originating from Afghanistan.

-On 5th March 2025, 8 LCB (Baloch) was deployed following the attack along with the Zarrar Anti Terrorist Unit to contain the situation.

 March 2025 attack

 On March 4, 2025, a terrorist attack struck the Bannu Cantonment.
 Four suicide bombers detonated explosives at the base's perimeter, allowing armed militants to enter and engage in a fierce gun battle with security forces.
 The attack resulted in at least 16 deaths, meanwhile 13 civilians lost their lives, while 30 others sustained injuries.
 The militant group Jaish Al-Fursan, affiliated with the Pakistani Taliban, claimed responsibility.
 The explosions also damaged nearby buildings, including a mosque, where civilians were caught in the collapse.
 Prime Minister Shehbaz Sharif and COAS Asim Munir strongly condemned the attack, pledging a firm response against terrorism.